 Princes, Lords and Emperors

 Prinsengracht, the longest of the canals, is full of legacies of the Golden Age - the opulent period in which Amsterdam was the world’s wealthiest city.
 Noordekerk (Northern Church), Noordemarket (Northern Market), Westerkerk (Western Church) and also the Anne Frank House can all be seen from here.
-Keizersgracht’s Homomonument commemorates the victims of homophobic persecuction.
+Keizersgracht’s Homomonument commemorates the victims of homophobic persecution.
 Herengracht’s fashionable Golden Bend is teeming with grand mansions.

 The canal and street of Zwanenburgwal, in Amsterdam’s centre, is one of the city’s most gorgeous, and adjoins the lovely market of Waterlooplein: Rembrandt lived here, as did the philosopher Spinoza.
 Another stunning spot is Brouwersgracht, which boasts lavish apartments converted from warehouses which used to store imported spices and silks from Asia.

-Built in 1995 in Amsterdam’s northeast, on the manmade Java Island, Brantasgracht, Lamonggracht, Majanggracht and Seranggracht are the city’s newest canals.
+Built-in 1995 in Amsterdam’s northeast, on the manmade Java Island, Brantasgracht, Lamonggracht, Majanggracht and Seranggracht are the city’s newest canals.
 19 young architects designed modern reinterpretations of classic canalside houses.
 Each design is unique, and the canals also feature decorative metal bridges.
 Java Island is a bit out of the way, but well worth a visit: the Venice of the North is alive and well.

 Explore the major sights and hidden gems of Amsterdam on this immersive full-day tour of the Dutch capital.
 With an expert guide, discover Amsterdam's vibrant culture, architectural beauty and eccentricity, intricate canal network, kilometres of cycle tracks, the city's top two museums, its major monuments and lively markets.
 End your day with a fabulous cruise along the canals.